cwcon/push/learn/yaml-and-markdown.md

         $ cd ~/Projects/push
         $ cp _posts/_starter.md _posts/2012-12-03-my-test-post.md

-   **Article Submissions** :For article submissions, create a file with your last name (and the last names of your co-authors, if you’re co-authoring) and the article title.
+   **Article Submissions**: For article submissions, create a file with your last name (and the last names of your co-authors, if you’re co-authoring) and the article title.
 Here is how Jim Jenkins would prepare his file for an article titled “This Article Changes Everything”: